hazard-ready/disaster-preparedness/README.md

 ### Load some data

 0. `source venv/bin/activate` or `. venv/bin/activate` if you haven't already activated the virtualenv this session.
 1. Unzip `data.zip` inside disasterinfosite, so that the data is in `disasterinfosite/data`.
-This data includes some sample shapefiles and related data for Missoula County, Montana, USA, to get you started.
+This data includes everything that is on the PDX Ready site.
 See below for instructions on replacing this with your own data.
 1. `python import.py` to process the data and update some Django code to fit.
 For each data source, the script will prompt you for two things:
    - Which field to use to look up snuggets (see [Adding New Data](#adding-new-data) below for definition).
-If there is a field named `lookup_val`, that will be used by default.
-If you use the example `data.zip` provided in this project, use the field name `FEMADES` for `Flood_FEMA_DFRIM_2015`.
+If there is a field named `lookup_val`, that will be used by default
    - Whether you want to group the content from this data source in a tab with content from any others.
 If you want a dataset to have its own unique tab, just press return at this prompt.
 If you want to group 2 or more datasets together under 1 tab (e.g. if you have a shapefile for wildfire probability and another with historical wildfire information), just enter the same group name for both at this prompt.
 Note that these group names are only used in the code--headings displayed to the user come from the "snugget" file loaded in step 6 below--and should contain only letters, no spaces or punctuation.
 1. `python manage.py makemigrations` - this and the next 2 steps combined load the new data into the database.
 1. `python manage.py migrate`